polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

 can be found in **[headers]** as a key/value pair, and **[content]** contains the actual content response object returned by the server.

+All of these slots can optionally take a **[timeout]** argument, that overrides the default timeout of 300 seconds, with whatever integer value you provide.
+The timout is specified as an integer value, being the number of seconds to allow for the invocation, before the request is aborted and given up on.
+If they timeout period elapses, an exception will be thrown.

 ## HTTP headers

 If you want to have more control over your HTTP request, you can also explicitly add your own